varshan-repo/Leet_Code_And_HackerRank_Problems/README.md

-# Leet_Code_Problems
+# Leet_Code_And_HackerRank_Problems
-This Repo contains the LeetCode problems that I've solved till now.
+This Repo contains the LeetCode and HackerRank problems that I've solved till now.